-South Bass Island State Park Campground offers Electric and Full-service sites from May 1 through mid-October.
+South Bass Island State Park Campground offers Electric and Full-service sites from May through mid-October.
 Reservations are required.
-Other overnight options include two Cabents, a Camper Cabin and Group Camping Area.
+Other overnight options include four Cabents and a Group Camping Area.

 A fishing pier for shoreline fishing is located near the park entrance.

 - A valid Ohio fishing license is required (16 and older).

 A picnic area with tables and grills is located inside the park entrance.
 A playground is available.
 Water and restrooms are nearby.

 A small stone beach provides access for swimming in Lake Erie.
 Swimming is permitted in designated areas at your own risk.
 Please exercise caution while swimming at the beach.

 - BeachGuard — Water quality advisories, Memorial Day to Labor Day, from Ohio Dept. of Health